luchev/kiss/README.md

 based on a Proof of Retrievability protocol, and a reputation system using Immudb to ensure data integrity and availability.

+The full documentation explaining the reason behind this project as well as the contributions can be found under the [docs](https://github.com/luchev/kiss/blob/main/docs/thesis.pdf).

 ## Features

 - **Replicated storage**: Data is stored across multiple nodes in a Kademlia network.